Categories

 I find There’s Something About Mary to be kind charming.
 Admirable, even.

-Despite all its flaws, there’s a pleasing flow and narrative thrust to the movie.
-It demonstrates more ambitions than, say, Dumb and Dumber, which is unabashedly a joke vehicle.
-And if it doesn’t stick the landing, it sure as hell tries.
-There are a lot of compelling twists and flourishes, like a troubadour that follows the story around, adding to a sense of gravity and destiny, and one of the best credits sequences in movie history: Clips of characters singing along to “Build Me Up Buttercup” from various scenes of the movie.
-It’s so sweet and lovely it almost almost convinces me I love the movie more than I actually do.
+The film has a sense that the Farrelies poured every grand and silly idea they had into the movie.
+It’s filled with clever little twists and flourishes, like a troubadour that follows the story around, adding to a sense of gravity and destiny to what we’re watching.
+Plus, it has one of the best credits sequences in movie history: Clips of characters singing along to “Build Me Up Buttercup” from various scenes of the movie.
+It’s so sweet and lovely it almost almost convinces me I love the movie more than I actually do as it wraps.

 Is It Good?